 With extra rain comes flooding, and with the rising water comes a new set of concerns for our pets.
-It pushes the wildlife and rodents into contact areas with pets, and flying insects love the added moisture.
+It pushes the wildlife and rodents into contact areas with pets, plus flying insects love the added moisture.
 As pet owners, what should be our biggest concerns?

-is one way to repel mosquitoes successfully and prevent them from landing on your pet.
+Mosquitoes use the new wet areas to reproduce and thrive.
+Pyrethrin sprays repel mosquitoes successfully and prevent them from landing on your pet.
 Pyrethrins are very safe, but they do not last more than one or two days.
-If you are jogging or heading to the park, spray them before you go to keep your dog comfortable.
-This product is fine for cats as well.
+If you are jogging or heading to the park, spray your pet before you go.
+This product is fine for cats, as well.

 When you're at home, using 2 tablespoons of apple cider vinegar in a glass of water or using a few drops of lavender oil will help repel pests on the deck or in the kennel area.
 These products work well with Pyrethrins, but they are seldom enough by themselves.

-and simply avoiding drinking run-off water.
+The healthiest options for prevention are vaccines and simply not drinking run-off water.
 Two-way and four-way vaccines are available according to what Lepto strain is in your area.
-For breeding dogs located in Lepto areas, they should be vaccinated with a minimum of a two-way Lepto vaccine to prevent abortion.
-The Lepto vaccine also has a history of being reactive, so watch your dogs closely post-vaccination until you are comfortable with using it.
+Breeding dogs located in Lepto areas should be vaccinated with a minimum of a two-way Lepto vaccine to prevent abortion.
+Although reactions are rare, watch your dogs closely after administering the Lepto vaccine.

-get their name because the lesions are warm to the touch.
-Also called Pyotraumatic dermatitis, this acute, rapidly developing surface bacterial skin infection occurs as a result of self-inflicted trauma.
-Hot Spots are common with hot, humid weather.
-Fleas are the most common stimulus but hot wet weather, long thick coats, allergies and anything that causes scratching can start the hot spot.
+"Hot spots," also called Pyotraumatic Dermatitis, gets their name from lesions that are warm to the touch.
+This acute, rapidly-developing, surface bacterial skin infection occurs as a result of self-inflicted trauma.
+Hot spots are common in hot, humid weather.
+Fleas are the most common stimulus but hot, wet weather, long thick coats, allergies, and anything that causes scratching can result in hot spots.
 It is rarely seen in cats.

-twice daily to lesions.
-A steroid medication will be helpful with the itch, but avoid medications that dry out the wound or contain alcohol, as the sting will draw attention to the site.
+When treating hot spots, clip the hair from the lesions and then gently cleanse with a medicated shampoo, such as Vet Basics Chlor 4 Shampoo to soothe the itch.
+Apply topical medications twice daily to lesions.
+Pramoxine Anti-Itch Spray be helpful with the itch, but avoid medications that dry out the wound or contain alcohol, as the sting will draw attention to the site.